Naveen-mishra11/new-project/README.md

 # To push th file on the repository without using main every time
-we use => git push -u origin main and after if we have to push anything simply use => git push
+we use => git push -u origin main and after if we have to push anything simply use => git push.